ceramicskate0/SWELF/README.md

 -Create installer

--Multi Thread
+-Multi Thread application

--Search Sysmon hash on Virustotal
+-Search Sysmon hash and IP on Virustotal

+-Extract IP and File Hash's in app algo, deal with config issues to turn features on and off, what to do with log data, and pull from more than sysmon log type